pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 With the scale of modern day programming practices, we often need full abstraction correctness instead of just operational correctness so that our compiler can be compositionally correct.
 Without it, bugs could be introduced post-compilation when we try to import a pre-compiled library in the wrong context, or if we try to link together programs from various different sources and compilers that can disagree on their chosen context.

-Thankfully, we find that a lot of the time our compilers are already satisfying full abstraction correctness.
+Our research demonstrates a new proof technique that can be used to verify full abstraction correctness via type-directed joint language merging.
-The two compiler phases we verified (continuation passing style translation and closure conversion) are very standard compilation phases that are commonly used in the compilation of higher-order languages and the operational correctness of them is well known, it is just now good to know (with our research and related approaches) that these compiler phases also adhere to full abstraction correctness.
+We have shown the efficacy of this approach via proving full abstraction correctness for two well known phases of compilation: continuation passing style translation and closure conversion.

 # Defining Full Abstraction Correctness